A Pittsburgh Handyman,

 Prices vary with size, and on your building site, and on your distance.
 Call.

-After that, there is an hourly charge of $39 per hour, by quarter hours.
+Assembly is done by the hour, with an hourly charge of $39, by quarter hours.

 If you can help, you can save me some time, and save yourself some money.